 Django can't express in words how he feels about his Farmer's Dog meals, but I can tell you this...
 Every time we open a container of Farmer's Dog, Django gets very excited - to the point where he starts barking and/or jumping up if we don't put his dinner bowl down fast enough!
 It was actually incredibly difficult to capture photos of Django with a bowl of Farmer's Dog because he kept trying to jump on me and attack the bowl as I kneeled down to snap photos!
 So while I can't tell you which Farmer's Dog recipe he prefers or why, I can confirm that Django undoubtedly loves The Farmer's Dog.
 His behavior clearly suggests he favors this fresh dog food over any dry kibble we've ever given him.

 To sign up for your dog's meal plan and determine pricing, head over to The Farmer's Dog website and click "REDEEM 50% OFF" - make sure to use one of our links so you get the 50% off discount.
 You'll enter a user-friendly portal that asks for your information (name, email) and your dog's information (age, weight, breed, dietary restrictions, etc).
-From here you will select your preferred meals: turkey, beef, pork, or a combination of the four.
+From here you will select your preferred meals: turkey, beef, chicken, pork, or a combination of the four.
 You can select up to three recipes to be delivered with each order.
-We always choose a mix of all three recipes since we favor variation in the animal protein and legumes that Django eats.
+We always choose a mix of the recipes since we favor variation in the animal protein and legumes that Django eats.

 The first box you receive is a 2-week taste trial consisting of 14 daily meals.
 Since Django weighs 14lbs, our first box included 7 pre-portioned meal sleeves (3 beef, 2 turkey, 2 pork).
 You will receive more or less pre-portioned meals depending on your dog's breed and weight.

 Keep in mind that when you place your first order, you are simultaneously enrolling in an ongoing meal plan subscription.
 After checkout, you can alter how much dog food you want to receive with each order, and you can obviously cancel unprocessed orders at any time.